Poor health problems common in children

 Researchers also found that children who watch television while snacking are less likely to pay attention to what they are eating, which can cause them to consume more calories than necessary.
 Instead, parents should make sure to have a designated mealtime where there are plenty of healthy options for them to choose from.
 Similarly, parents who exhibit good eating behaviors, such as consuming a large amount of vegetables and fruits, can encourage children to do the same.

 Children who begin healthy habits when they are young are much more likely to continue those practices as they get older.
 Kids' oral health is another basic component of their overall wellbeing, which can be greatly influenced by the food they consume.
 For example, kids who snack on chips, cookies, pizza and fried foods will much more likely experience dental caries, bad breath and high levels of dental plaque.
-Bad breath in children can easily be cured with a healthy diet rich in fruits and vegetables and a regular regimen of brushing, flossing and rinsing.
+Bad breath in children can easily be alleviated with a healthy diet rich in fruits and vegetables and a regular regimen of brushing, flossing and rinsing.

 According to data from the World Health Organization Childhood Obesity Surveillance Initiative, one in three children between the ages of six and nine is either overweight or obese.
 This means that these kids are put at risk for a number of health issues, some of which include oral health problems.
 Several studies have found a link between heart disease and diabetes with an unhealthy mouth.
 However, most people consider these issues to be common in adults and not children.